 It is also proposed that, in addition to Irish, English and Mathematics, the ‘safe range’ of subjects in Junior Cycle includes an additional language and Science.

 For the Senior Cycle, it is proposed that, in addition to liking a subject, students need to consider the entry requirements for their chosen career or course.
 It is obvious that such consideration takes time for most students and that much information is required.
-Clearly, the NCCA website at https://www.curriculumonline.ie/Senior-cycle is an essential resource for this purpose.
+The NCCA website at https://www.curriculumonline.ie/Senior-cycle is an essential resource for this purpose.

 NCGE acknowledges the contribution of Colum Layton in the development of this resource page.